-The results of the tests show the movement in the excess own funds and solvency ratio for each material risk and each scenario.
+The results of the tests show the movement in own funds and solvency ratio for each material risk and each scenario.
 The tests are performed at various points in the year based on the latest SII balance sheet.
 For stress testing, sensitivity analysis and reverse stress tests, the stresses/sensitivities have been assumed to apply immediately and permanently at the balance sheet date.
 For scenario testing, the impacts are based on a combination of an immediate impact on the balance sheet and our future expectation following the stress.
 As appropriate for each stress or scenario, allowance is made for the impact of the stress or scenario on best estimate liabilities, risk margin, own funds, and the SCR.
 No allowance is made for a recalculation of the TMTP (which would be subject to PRA approval).
 It is also assumed that the 1-in-200 year SCR calibrations remain unchanged as a result of the stress or scenario.
+The impact on eligible AOF has been allowed for.
 No other management actions are assumed in applying the stresses and scenarios.